In-patient luxury rehab center in Thailand

 Body dysmorphic disorder is a preoccupation with one’s appearance, especially with a perceived flaw or defect that other people can’t see.
 Individuals with this disorder constantly worry about their appearance, which gives them a great deal of distress and anxiety.

 The exact causes of body dysmorphia are unknown.
-A combination of factors such as genetics, abnormal brain function, and negative experiences in childhood can contribute to the development of body dysmorphic disorder.
+A combination of factors such as genetics, abnormal brain function, and negative experiences in childhood contribute to the development of body dysmorphic disorder.

 What is body dysmorphic disorder?

 Body dysmorphic disorder (BDD) is a mental health condition wherein a person can’t stop thinking about one or more perceived flaws in their appearance, even though others see nothing wrong.
-The condition was first described in 1891 by Italian psychiatrist Enrico Morselli.
-He named the disorder dysmorphophobia, which derived from the Greek word dysmorphia (ugliness, misshapenness).

 As an anxiety disorder, BDD is closely related to obsessive-compulsive disorders (OCDs).
 In fact, the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) classifies BDD among obsessive-compulsive and related disorders.